 As a participant in the ECLC, you will have the opportunity to participate in an experience that combines culturally responsive mentoring and coaching with professional development and leadership opportunities relevant to your needs and interests.
 We will intentionally support the relationship you have with your principal so that as a team, we can foster and cultivate a school environment that will allow teachers of color to thrive.
 We have received input from teachers of color across the PSESD region to help us design the ECLC as a pilot program, and we look forward to creating an experience that connects teachers of color to one another, to their principals, and to other sources of support and growth opportunities.

 Each ECLC Participant will attend five in-person meetings:

-- Obtain the support of their principal and district
+- Obtain the support of their supervisor and district

 - Attend all ECLC sessions

 - Develop a plan to interact with Mentors as recommended in the orientation session

 - Develop a plan to share their experiences with ECLC with their supervisor

 - Provide feedback about their experiences to PSESD in order to share with district leadership about needs of teachers of color in our region.